amedyukhina/ml_utils/README.md

 # ML Utils

-Some useful functions for machine learning
+Some useful functions for training of object detection with FasterRCNN